-He said he thought that the group had done its homework and that it was possible that in the end all the caveats would be met and, as he put it, "Bingo, they've finally got ten what we've all been looking for."
+He said he thought that the group had done its homework and that it was possible that in the end all the caveats would be met and, as he put it, "Bingo, they've finally gotten what we've all been looking for."

-In an e-mail message, Dr. Wuchterl point ed out that the calculations of mass had been buttressed by spectroscopic measure
+In an e-mail message, Dr. Wuchterl pointed out that the calculations of mass had been buttressed by spectroscopic measurements of the planet's gravitational field, which were consistent with a mass of one or two Jupiters, confirming its likely plan-